NSHipster/articles/2014-10-28-cmdevicemotion.md

 We can also use the other, non-gravity portion of this composited gyro/acceleration data to add new methods of interaction.
 In this case, let's use the `userAcceleration` property of `CMDeviceMotionData` to navigate backward whenever a user taps the left side of her device against her hand.

-Remember that the X axis runs laterally through the device in our hand, with negative values to the left.
+Remember that the X-axis runs laterally through the device in our hand, with negative values to the left.
 If we sense a *user* acceleration to the left of more than 2.5 Gs, that will be the cue to pop our view controller from the stack.
 The implementation is only a couple lines different from our previous example:

 ```swift
 if manager.deviceMotionAvailable {